DakshaaSreerama/100-days-of-RTL/README.md

-# 100 Days of RTL Coding 🚀
+# 100 Days of RTL Coding

-This repository documents my **100-day RTL coding challenge** focused on building strong **front-end VLSI and digital design fundamentals** using **Verilog/SystemVerilog**.
+This repository documents my **100-day RTL coding challenge** focused on building strong **VLSI and digital design and Verification fundamentals** using **Verilog and SystemVerilog**.

 ---

-## 🎯 Objectives
+## Objectives
 - Develop strong RTL design skills
-- Write synthesizable and optimized Verilog/SystemVerilog
+- Write synthesizable and optimized Verilog codes
-- Build clean and reusable testbenches
+- Verify the design using clean and reusable testbenches
-- Prepare for **VLSI internships, placements, and GATE**

 ---

-## 🛠 Tools & Technologies
+## Tools Used
-- Verilog / SystemVerilog
 - Vivado

+## Languages
+-Verilog
+-System verilog